View Smart Windows - Project Highlights

 The signature architectural component of the hospital is a striking south- and west-facing glass atrium that spans the full height of the building.
 During the design phase, the hospital weighed a number of options for the space, including accepting the heat gain or implementing a motorized shading system that would obstruct views.
 View’s solution allowed the hospital to block heat and glare, but not views.

-More than 2,100 square feet of 9-foot-tall View Dynamic Glass didn’t have to travel far since View’s manufacturing facility is situated in Olive Branch.
+More than 2,100 square feet of 9-foot-tall View Smart Windows didn’t have to travel far since View’s manufacturing facility is situated in Olive Branch.
 The atrium is now able to foster a controlled, comfortable environment for patients.
 Methodist Olive Branch Hospital CEO David Baytos observed that natural light plays a huge role for interactions between patients and their families and the hospital’s staff and physicians.

 The installation also contributed to the hospital’s mission to build an environmentally friendly facility by reducing HVAC capacity by 35 percent.
-With annual savings of $2,000 in energy costs and an immediate $22,000 in savings, the hospital will be able to pay back its smart glass investment in just five years.
-View Dynamic Glass also played an instrumental role in helping the hospital achieve LEED HC Gold certification.
+With annual savings of $2,000 in energy costs and an immediate $22,000 in savings, the hospital will be able to pay back its smart windows investment in just five years.
+View Smart Windows also played an instrumental role in helping the hospital achieve LEED HC Gold certification.

 “Historically, one thing that architects have struggled with is how to control the sun,” said David Zegley, architect at Gresham, Smith & Partners, the firm responsible for the hospital’s architecture.
-“View Dynamic Glass now gives us the opportunity to control that automatically so we can enjoy what nature has given us.”
+“View Smart Windows now give us the opportunity to control that automatically so we can enjoy what nature has given us.”